hyosung11/Launch-School/Courses/journal.md

 17:19 Omi is home and I want to help her setup a mouse with her MacBook Air after I finish studying.

 17:36 Finished Assignment 2.
 Collections Basics

+20:30 Doing a little more study of String Methods.

+20:56 Time to stop for tonight.